TcMenu/IoAbstraction/README.md

 ## Making changes to IoAbstraction

-We welcome people rolling up their sleeves and helping out.
+We welcome people rolling up their sleeves and helping out, but please do reach out to us before starting any work, so we can ensure it's in sync with our development.
 We use platformIO for development and have a specific project available to help you get started, along with tests that check many elements still work as expected.
 See [https://github.com/davetcc/tcLibraryDev]